Chapter 7 Bankruptcy in Florida

 Redemption is how a debtor can keep their car in bankruptcy.
 Chapter 7 bankruptcy gives debtors a different option regarding loans secured by personal property.
 The debtor may “redeem” secured personal property such as furniture, computers, automobiles, or other property purchased on credit and secured by a lien in favor of the creditor.

-Redemption means purchasing the property from the secured creditor at its current fair market value.
+Redemption means purchasing property from the secured creditor at its current fair market value.
 Redemption can be financially beneficial for the debtor when the property’s fair market value is less than the amount due under the loan.

-Executory Contracts During Chapter 7 Bankruptcy
+Executory Contracts During Chapter 7

 Chapter 7 bankruptcy permits the debtor, or the trustee, to assume or reject an executory contract.
 A debtor must decide if they want to remain bound by their executory contracts prior to the court’s issuance of a bankruptcy discharge which usually happens about 90 days after filing.

 A car lease is an example of an executory contract.
 If the debtor rejects a car lease, they surrender the car to the leasing company and have no further personal liability.
-If the debtor wants to assume the lease, they can keep the property if they make the lease payments.
+If the debtor wants to assume the lease, the debtor can keep the property if they make the lease payments.
 If the debtor subsequently defaults in lease payments, the leasing company can take back the car.

 Assumption of an executory contract is not the same as a reaffirmation of the lease, so the leasing company may not sue the debtor for the balance of payments due under the lease following default.

-Student Loans
+Student Loans in Chapter 7 Bankruptcy

 Most bankruptcy courts use the Brunner test in determining hardship.
 Under this test, to discharge student loans in bankruptcy, the debtor must show: